 Does Building The V-Taper Improve Your Symmetry?
 (SHOCKING Facts Revealed)

-One of the weakest body parts I see on many figure competitors is the back.
+One of the weakest body parts I see on many competitors is the back.
 A flared and trimmed back is the appearance of wide shoulders and back, a small waist, and proportionate legs.
-In fact, having a well-developed lats can set you apart from the rest of the figure competitors and nudge you closer to winning first place and even the entire competition and your Pro Card.
+In fact, having a well-developed lats can set you apart from the rest of the competitors and nudge you closer to winning first place and even the entire competition and your Pro Card.
 It is not an unreasonable goal, as many first-time figure competitors are swiping up numerous trophies and pro cards.

 Just by Making One Small Tweak In Your Form Will Increase Your V-Taper 10-Fold.
 Guaranteed!

-The sexy v-taper is built though SPECIFIC lat training.
+The v-taper is built though SPECIFIC lat training.
 Yes, some women are gifted in the muscle development department and will build wide lats quickly and easily, making you think that you can’t build a wide back.
 Anyone, and I do mean ANYONE, can build wide lats with focused training on specific lat developing exercises.